Long Island Sound Program (66.437)

 Applicant Eligibility

 State, interstate, and regional water pollution control agencies, and other public or nonprofit private agencies, institutions, and organizations are eligible.
-Private profit-making entities, and individuals are not eligible.
-For certain competitive funding opportunities, the Agency may limit eligibility to a particular subset of eligible applicants consistent with the Agency's competition policy.
+Private profit-making entities, and individuals, are not eligible.
+For certain competitive funding opportunities under this assistance listing, the Agency may limit eligibility to compete to a number or subset of eligible applicants consistent with the Agency's Assistance Agreement Competition Policy.

 Beneficiary Eligibility

 Assistance under this program generally benefits state, interstate, and regional water pollution control agencies and other public or nonprofit private agencies, institutions, and organizations.
-The general public and Long Island Sound user groups such as swimmers, beachgoers, sport and commercial fishermen, boaters, and shellfishers, benefit from the results of the program through cleaner water, restored and protected habitat, and preserved and enhanced ecosystems.
+The general public and Long Island Sound user groups such as swimmers, beach goers, sport and commercial fishermen, boaters, and shellfishes, benefit from the results of the program through cleaner water, restored and protected habitat, and preserved and enhanced ecosystems.

 Credentials/Documentation